 So, we've all been to school.
 We've all had the Health (or PSE, or PE or Sex Ed) teacher or even a parent showing us how to roll a condom down a banana or fake penis but in reality in the heat of the moment some of the very important technique can be forgotten.
 Used properly condoms are 98% effective at preventing pregnancy (source: NHS online) and can stop the transmission of STIs like Chlamydia, Herpes, Gonorrhoea and HIV.
 Vital stuff for protecting not only yourself but your partner and all future partners.

 However, nowadays there are literally hundreds of different shapes, sizes, smells, tastes and feel of condom so it can be tricky to decide which ones suit you best.
-Worn correctly and with a drop or two of water based lube (NEVER silicone or oil based) condoms are thin and light enough that sensation is barely affected.
+Worn correctly and with a drop or two of water or silicone based lube (NEVER oil based) condoms are thin and light enough that sensation is barely affected.

 So, now you've chosen the right condoms for you, let's refresh our memories on some condom basics.

 1. You will need: one condom.

 2. When the penis is erect, carefully push the condom to one side of the unopened packet and tear gently to open.
 Don't use your teeth; chances are you'll rip the condom itself!